FreshKernel/kraft-sync/README.md

 2. Download and install your favorite Minecraft launcher that has built-in support for downloading mods inside the launcher.

-   Consider using [Modrinth] as it will make the process easier, faster with smaller possibility of errors for the utility as it will be an offline task
+   Consider using [Modrinth] as it will make the process easier, and faster with a smaller possibility of errors for the utility as it will be an offline task
-3. **Create a new instance**, choose the version, mod loader, create it and download the mods you want to use
+3. **Create a new instance**, choose the version, mod loader, create it, and download the mods you want to use
-4. Use the [Admin Utility] to convert the mod info from the launcher to the script format, upload the new file you get from the utility program to somewhere public, like [GitHub](https://github.com/)
+4. Use the [Admin Utility] to convert the mod info from the launcher to the script format, and upload the new file you get from the utility program to somewhere public, like [GitHub](https://github.com/)
 5. To prepare the instance that the players will use, **create a new instance**, choose the same version and mod loader as the previous instance while refraining from downloading the mods.
-   As this instance will be configured to use the script and download them.
+   This instance will be configured to use the script and download them.

    The previous one will be used by [Admin Utility] to convert the info format
 6. Move the downloaded script JAR file to the instance directory where it has the `mods` and other folders
 7. Go to the settings of the newly created instance, try to find the section of the custom commands, or the command to run before launching the game.
-   For example, for [MultiMC Launcher], it's in [here](https://github.com/MultiMC/Launcher/wiki/Instance-settings#custom-commands), the same apply the launchers based on it like [Prism Launcher]
+   For example, for [MultiMC Launcher], it's in [here](https://github.com/MultiMC/Launcher/wiki/Instance-settings#custom-commands), the same applies the launchers based on it like [Prism Launcher]
 8. Once you find the `Pre-launch command` or something similar, type the following:
    ```